xleon/ReliableSignalRClient/README.md

 [![Build status](https://ci.appveyor.com/api/projects/status/5jkoijqetsqmpaii?svg=true)](https://ci.appveyor.com/project/xleon/reliablesignalrclient)
+s
 ## ReliableSignalRClient

+This is a work in progress...

-Fluent SignalR client with support for disconnected state
+Fluent SignalR client with support for disconnected state.

 Method invokes may be lost at some point due to connection failure or other reasons.
 Forget about try/catch statements when using SignalR.